LLM Concentration Programs

 mkatsmith@uconn.edu

-UConn School of Law offers students in an LLM program the opportunity to earn a Certificate in Intellectual Property.
-The certificate program prepares students to participate in the new information economy, drawing on a dynamic intellectual property program and a commitment to international law, financial services and insurance law.
+UConn School of Law offers students in an LLM program the opportunity to pursue a Concentration in Intellectual Property.
+The concentration program prepares students to participate in the new information economy, drawing on a dynamic intellectual property program and a commitment to international law, financial services and insurance law.

 Requirements

-Students are encouraged to announce their intention to seek a certificate at the beginning of their academic year; no formal application is required.
-Before graduating, students must submit the Certificate Studies, Intention to Participate Form to the registrar’s office.
-To earn the Certificate in Intellectual Property, LLM candidates must:
+Students are encouraged to announce their intention to pursue a concentration at the beginning of their academic year; no formal application is required.
+Before graduating, students must submit the Intention to Add a Concentration to LLM Studies form to the registrar’s office.
+To complete the Concentration in Intellectual Property, LLM candidates must:

 • complete 9 credit hours of intellectual property courses,